gxjansen/website-to-pdf/README.md

 I needed a crawler to generate PDF files that can be used to train/customize LLMs with.

 This Python-based tool crawls a specified website, generates PDFs of the crawled pages, and merges them into a single PDF document.
-It's designed to be ethical and respectful of the target website's resources.
+It's designed to be ethical and respectful of the target website's resources and created with help from Claude 3.5 Sonnet & Opus.

 The script tries to remove common elements from the webpages like headers, footers and navigation items.
 It also includes a PDF optimization process to bring down the PDF size.